By Paper Engineer Katherine Belsey

 Watch out though, once you move beyond the classic bird beak and try to combine triangles on different planes they can get complicated fast, but as long as you keep your design simple triangles are easy and fun to play with when you are learning how to make pop-up cards.

 How to Make Pop-Up Cards: Combining Shapes

-Just by using and combining triangles and rectangles you can obtain an astonishing variety of shapes: the house shows a square combined with a triangle roof, and the ship is almost identical, just upside down.
+Just by using and combining triangles and rectangles you can obtain an astonishing variety of shapes: the house shows a square combined with a triangle roof, and the ship is almost identical, just upside down, and with a different angle.
 The martini glass is made of a square stem with two symmetrical triangles forming the base and the glass.

 When you design any card you’ll be making several drafts, trying out shapes and then adjusting them.
 To make the Phoenician ship below, for example, in my first draft I adjusted the shape of my standard ship hull (adjusting the bow).
 Then I added the characteristic Phoenician square sail — but it looked too chunky, so I re-drew the sail cut lines to make it look like the wind was blowing and puffing it out.

 When I start a new design, I start by imagining the shape in my head.
 Then I draw a very rough sketch with paper and pencil and cut it out.
 I use that pop-up sketch as a guide to draw the cut and fold lines on my computer.
+This is where your middle and high school geometry memories will come into handy.
 Next, depending on the situation, I add photos or illustrations to the design.
 When using photos, there’s often a little back and forth, I’ll need to adjust both the cut and fold lines and the images.